developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-2-segmentation/index.md

 ### Java OpenStreetMap editor

 Java OpenStreetMap editor, known as JOSM is an open-source tool.
 The JOSM tool works with map tiles.
 JOSM allows drawing polygons easily in large areas and moving around the map tiles.
 JOSM works together with [osm-seed](https://github.com/developmentseed/osm-seed) a backed tool for storing the version of each polygon.
+JOSM tool is useful when is needed to annotate several classes.

 <figure class="align-center">
   <img src="/assets/images/segmentation_tool_josm.gif"/>
-  <figcaption>The gif shows the annotation of 4 different classes as grass/shrub, other impervious, tree canopy, and building.
-JOSM tool is useful when is needed to annotate several classes.</figcaption>
+  <figcaption>The gif shows the annotation of 4 different classes as grass/shrub, other impervious, tree canopy, and building.</figcaption>
 </figure>

 ## Data team's segmentation projects